Vegan Food Pyramid & Full Nutrition Guide

 Plant-Based Protein Guide

-plant based protein beans legumespin it
+plant based protein beans legumes

 Omega-3 (ALA)